Drai's After Hours

 What should I expect at Drai's After Hours?

-Drai's After Hours is Las Vegas's most legendary after-hours venue, operating Thursday through Sunday from midnight to 7 AM in the basement of The Vanderpump Hotel (formerly The Cromwell) directly on the Strip.
+Drai's After Hours is Las Vegas's most legendary after-hours venue, operating Thursday through Sunday from 1:00 AM — with no fixed closing time, typically winding down between 6:00 and 8:00 AM depending on the crowd — in the basement of The Vanderpump Hotel (formerly The Cromwell) directly on the Strip.
 The 13,000 square foot space is divided into four mansion-inspired rooms, each with its own distinct atmosphere and DJ programming — two rooms are dedicated to electronic music, one to hip-hop, and one functions as a premium hookah lounge.
 With 55 bottle service tables and VIP alcoves lining every room, Drai's After Hours is the after-party destination for Las Vegas's nightlife industry workers, touring DJs who play it after their main sets elsewhere on the Strip, and tourists looking to extend their night well past every other club's closing time.
 After-hours clubs in Las Vegas operate under different licensing rules than standard nightclubs, allowing Drai's to serve alcohol and run DJs until the early morning when the rest of the Strip has closed.
 The crowd that shows up between 3 and 6 AM is uniquely Las Vegas: hotel workers, dealers, cocktail servers, touring crew, and dedicated night owls who consider 5 AM the prime time.
-Open until 7 AM — the latest venue on the Las Vegas Strip.
+Open until 6–8 AM (no fixed close) — after-hours when every other Strip club has closed.
 Four mansion-inspired rooms: 2 electronic, 1 hip-hop, 1 hookah lounge.
 55 VIP bottle service tables and private alcoves.
 Once inside, you'll find a high-energy atmosphere with professional sound and lighting systems, multiple bars, and a large dance floor.
 The DJ booth is the focal point, with resident and guest DJs performing sets that typically run from 10:30 PM until close.
 Plan to arrive early if you want to secure a good spot near the action.

 What time should I arrive at Drai's After Hours?